Continuation-of-Ashford/ashford-docs/mechanics.md

 1st-level ranger optional feature, which replaces the Favored Enemy feature and works with the Foe Slayer feature

 You can call on your bond with nature to mark a creature as your favored enemy for a time: you know the Hunter's Mark spell, and Wisdom is your spellcasting ability for it.
-You can use it a certain number of times without expending a spell slot equal to your proficiency bonus (minimum of 1).
-Once you reach 6 levels in the ranger class, you do not require concentration on Hunter's Mark.
+You can use it a number of times without expending a spell slot equal to your proficiency bonus (minimum of 1).
+Once you reach 6th levels in ranger, you do not require concentration on Hunter's Mark.
 You regain all expended uses when you finish a long rest.

-In addition, when you gain the Spellcasting feature at 2nd level, Hunter's Mark doesn't count against the number of ranger spells you know.
+In addition, when you gain the Spellcasting feature at 2nd level, Hunter's Mark does not count against the number of ranger spells you know.

-**Ranger: Favored Foe**
+**Ranger: Foe Slayer**

-has been amended as follows: "At 20th level, you become an unparalleled hunter of your enemies.
-Once on each of your turns, you can add your Wisdom modifier to the attack and damage rolls against one of your favored enemies.
-You can choose to use this feature before or after the roll but before any effects are applied."
+At 20th level, you become an unparalleled hunter of your enemies.
+Once on each of your turns, you can add your Wisdom modifier to the attack roll **and** the damage roll of an attack you make against one of your favored enemies.
+You can choose to use this feature before or after the roll, but before any effects of the roll are applied."

 ### Fighter